sabnisshreyas91/Airbnb-Booking-Prediction/README.md

 ### Vision
-To predict which country a user will visit next, based on demographics, web sessions and summary statistics.
+To predict which country a user will visit next, based on demographics, web sessions and summary statistics on the users and countries interest.

 ### Mission
  To empower the business to predict travel trends of the user